amandavilela/carna/README.md

-# carna
+# Carna Theme

-## Carna is a simple, clean and lightweight WordPress Theme for bloggers and writters
+Carna is a simple, clean and lightweight WordPress Theme for bloggers and writters